PEOPLE IN HISTORY WARS, BATTLES AND REVOLUTIONS MAP ARCHIVE FAMOUS SPEECHES

 How to Kill a Healer

-Extreme Russian conservatives decided it was time to end Rasputin's life and they invited him for poison tea and cookies.
-But he ate and drank it all without showing any sign of being poisoned.
+Extreme Russian conservatives decided it was time to end Rasputin's life and they invited him for tea and poison cookies.
+Rasputin ate and drank it all without showing any sign of being poisoned.
 His host, slightly unnerved, shot him just to be on the safe side.

 But the man wouldn't die.
-Still kicking, Rasputin dragged himself into the courtyard where he got shot again.
-Seeing that he was still alive, Rasputin's assassins ran out of patience, adorned with heavy objects, and threw him into the icy river Neva.
+Rasputin dragged himself into the courtyard where he got shot again.
+Seeing that he was still alive after getting shot twice, Rasputin's assassins ran out of patience, adorned him with heavy objects, and threw him into the icy river Neva, where he drowned.

-Officially, that is where he drowned.
-Unofficially, he was seen at a hot dog stand in Tijuana, talking to Elvis.
+Officially, that is how Rasputin died.
+Unofficially, he was seen years later at a hot dog stand in Tijuana, talking to Elvis.

 Rasputin - Short Biography